Skip to main content

 Automatic Cleanup

-Test data is automatically cleaned up after 30 days to keep your workspace tidy.
+Test data is automatically cleaned up after 30 days to keep your account tidy.
 If you need longer retention for testing, contact support.

 Switching to Production